-We started out our Thanksgiving week with a trip to the Golden Isles of Georgia and came back filled with gratitude and a greater appreciation for living in the south.
-After living in Charleston for 15 years we can’t believe we’ve never ventured to Jekyll and St. Simons Islands.
-The landscape is very similar to the lowcountry but these islands tell a different story.
+Golden Isles Getaway – We started out our Thanksgiving week with a trip to the Golden Isles of Georgia and came back filled with gratitude and a greater appreciation for living in the South.
+After living in Charleston for 15 years, we can’t believe we’ve never ventured to Jekyll and St. Simons Islands.
+The landscape is very similar to the Lowcountry but these islands tell a different story.

 The chilly air didn’t stop Sebastian from swimming in the pool.
 Thankfully the sun was out and we caught some rays.
 The kids also loved their breakfast with the DIY waffle bar and all the usual breakfast staples.

 Our first adventure was riding horses on Driftwood Beach.
-This was Sebastian’s first time riding a horse and I was so proud of how comfortable was on Oreo and well he managed this huge animal.
-It was such a bonding moment for the both us to ride these magnificent creatures while taking in breathtaking views.
-Three Oaks Farm has a stable next to the beach and the only ones who do the horseback riding on the beach.
+This was Sebastian’s first time riding a horse and I was so proud of how comfortable he was on Oreo and well he managed this huge animal.
+It was such a bonding moment for both of us to ride these magnificent creatures while taking in breathtaking views.
+Three Oaks Farm has a stable next to the beach and is the only one who does horseback riding on the beach.

-The next day we did back to back trolley history tours.
-In Jekyll we did the Landmark Trolley Tour that took us around the legendary Jekyll Island Club.
-This exclusive private club hosted the world’s wealthiest families, most notably the Morgans, Rockefellers, and Vanderbilts in the early 20th century.
+The next day we did back-to-back trolley history tours.
+We did the Landmark Trolley Tour in Jekyll, which took us around the legendary Jekyll Island Club.
+This exclusive private club hosted the world’s wealthiest families, notably the Morgans, Rockefellers, and Vanderbilts in the early 20th century.

-After that tour we jaunted over to St. Simons, just 30 minutes away, to our second leg of our trip.
+After that tour, we jaunted over to St. Simons, just 30 minutes away, to the second leg of our trip.
 We knew it was our only day to take advantage of our history tour on the island so we went for it.
-We hopped on the Lighthouse Trolley Tour and had a 90 minute history lesson of the island with our guide Dick.
+We hopped on the Lighthouse Trolley Tour and had a 90 minute history lesson on the island with our guide Dick.
 He was so knowledgeable of the island’s history and shared some endearing stories of the people who once lived there.
 Christ Church was one of our scenic stops.

-By the time our tour ended it was time to check into our cozy stay The King and Prince.
-This luxury resort had all of the accommodations we anticipated plus some nice personal touches and more historic tales to share too.
+By the time our tour ended, it was time to check into our cozy stay The King and Prince.
+This luxury resort had all the accommodations we anticipated plus some nice personal touches and more historic tales to share.

 It first opened as a dance club in 1935 and they expanded the property 6 years later to open as a hotel.
-Then during World War II they closed the hotel and it transformed into a naval coast-watching and training facility.
-In 1947 they reopened as a hotel and have continued to expand and renovate it’s facilities.
+Then during World War II they closed the hotel, transforming it into a naval coast-watching and training facility.
+In 1947 it reopened as a hotel and has continued to expand and renovate its facilities.
 They now offer villas and houses alongside their hotel rooms for guests to stay.